Astroua/TurbuStat/docs/tutorials/statistics/bispectrum_example.rst

 where :math:`\ast` denotes the complex conjugate, :math:`F` is the Fourier transform of some signal, and :math:`k_1,\,k_2` are wavenumbers.

-The bispectrum retains phase information which is lost in the :ref:`power spectrum <pspec_tutorial>`, and is therefore useful for investigating phase coherence and coupling.
+The bispectrum retains phase information that is lost in the :ref:`power spectrum <pspec_tutorial>` and is therefore useful for investigating phase coherence and coupling.

-The use of the bispectrum in the ISM was introduced by `Burkhart et al. 2009 <https://ui.adsabs.harvard.edu/#abs/2009ApJ...693..250B/abstract>`_, and is further used in `Burkhart et al. 2010 <https://ui.adsabs.harvard.edu/#abs/2010ApJ...708.1204B/abstract>`_ and `Burkhart et al. 2016 <https://ui.adsabs.harvard.edu/#abs/2016ApJ...827...26B/abstract>`_.
+The use of the bispectrum in the ISM was introduced by `Burkhart et al. 2009 <https://ui.adsabs.harvard.edu/#abs/2009ApJ...693..250B/abstract>`_ and is further used in `Burkhart et al. 2010 <https://ui.adsabs.harvard.edu/#abs/2010ApJ...708.1204B/abstract>`_ and `Burkhart et al. 2016 <https://ui.adsabs.harvard.edu/#abs/2016ApJ...827...26B/abstract>`_.

 The phase information retained by the bispectrum requires it to be a complex quantity.
 A real, normalized version can be expressed through the `bicoherence <https://en.wikipedia.org/wiki/Bicoherence>`_.
 The bicoherence is a measure of phase coupling alone, where the maximal values of 1 and 0 represent complete coupled and uncoupled, respectively.
 The form that is used here is defined by `Hagihira et al. 2001 <https://www.ncbi.nlm.nih.gov/pubmed/11574365>`_:

 .. math::
     b(k_1, k_2) = \frac{|B(k_1, k_2)|}{\sum_{k_1, k_2} |F(k_1)F(k_2)F^{\ast}(k_1 + k_2)|}

-The denominator normalizes out the "power" at the modes :math:`k_1,\,k_2`; this is effectively dividing out the value of the power spectrum, leaving a fractional difference that is entirely the result of the phase coupling.
+The denominator normalizes by the "power" at the modes :math:`k_1,\,k_2`; this is effectively dividing out the value of the power spectrum, leaving a fractional difference that is entirely the result of the phase coupling.
 Alternatively, the denominator can be thought of as the value attained if the modes :math:`k_1\,k_2` are completely phase coupled, and therefore is the maximal value attainable.

 Using
 -----